-A properly trained and socialized cockatoo is the perfect bird at your home.
+A properly trained and socialized cockatoo is the perfect bird for your home.
 They are entertaining, dance to the rhythm, and become easily attached.
 However, they are jealous birds as well.
-They become jealous and aggressive if they find the owners with other pets and humans.
+They become jealous and aggressive if they find owners with other pets and humans.

 Why do cockatoos live so long?

 The maximum age cockatoos live is 80-100 years, but is it true always for all types of cockatoos or avian birds?
 We will explore it now.

 Why do cockatoos live so long?
 Scientific studies have revealed the higher age expectancy in parrots is due to their high body temperature, an abundance of glucose, and high metabolic rate.
 Well, if this were the case in humans, we would have been short-lived.

 However, birds grow with a special mechanism that protects them from quick aging.
 And another reason experts suggest why birds live so long is because of their ability to escape quickly from the predator’s attack.